Justjeff211/sentinel-hub-lab/README.md

 -   What evidence do we have?

--   What activity happened before and after the event?
+-   What activity happened before and after?

 -   Can the activity be detected?

 -   What should the analyst do next?

-This lab gives me somewhere to work through those questions.
+The lab was designed to give me a controlled environment in which to work through those questions.

 ----------